Shashanksnraj/ReleaseGates/readme.md

    ![queue_build1](images/queue_build1.png)

-1. After the build succeeds, the Release will be triggered automatically and the application will be deployed to both the environments.
-Browse the Web site after the application is deployed to both environments.
+1. After the build succeeds, the release will be triggered automatically and the application will be deployed to both the environments.
+Browse the websites after the application is deployed.

    ![build1_complete](images/build1_complete.png)

    ![release1_complete](images/release1_complete.png)

-1. This would automatically hook the Web App with App Insights and configure the Alerts in Azure under *CanaryRelease* Application Insights **Alerts (classic)** section.
+1. This would automatically hook the Web App with Application Insights and configure the Alerts in Azure under *CanaryRelease* Application Insights **Alerts (classic)** section.

    ![ai_alerts](images/ai_alerts.png)